drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 The hourly varying temperature of each subsystem in the model was computed for the different nanofluid concentrations and is presented in Fig.
-10. As in previously published research, our study indicates that the nanofluid\'s working temperature is increased proportionally to the concentration of nanoparticles.
-Since the PV module is detached from the filtering channel and integrated with the heat exchange pipe, the PV surface temperature is by far lower than the nanofluid temperature.
-The subsystem\'s surface or bulk temperature in the model affects the consecutive layers\' temperature due to radiation, conduction, or convective heat transfer.
-The result shows a smaller rise in the nanofluid's temperature for using base fluid and nanofluid with a low concentration ratio leaving the heat exchange-coupled PV module temperature higher.
-This is due to a large amount of photon energy striking on the PV surface, and the heat pipe properly absorbs the waste heat energy.
+10. As in previously published research, our study indicates that the nanofluid\'s working temperature increases proportionally to the increase in the concentration of nanoparticles.
+Since the PV module is detached from the filtering channel and integrated with the heat exchange pipe, its surface temperature is much lower than the nanofluid temperature.
+Each subsystem\'s surface or bulk temperature in the model affects the following layers\' temperatures due to radiation, conduction, or convective heat transfer.
+In the case of the base fluid or a nanofluid with a low concentration ratio, our results show a smaller rise in the nanofluid's temperature leaves large amounts of energy free to raise the heat exchange-coupled PV module temperature higher.
+In other words, a large amount of photon energy strikes the PV surface, but the heat pipe properly absorbs the waste heat energy.
 It is also found that the hourly varying surface temperature of the PV module is under the nanofluid flowing in the filter channel and heat exchange water tank for the base fluid and